UIIC AO Generalist, Specialist posts notification out at uiic.co.in; check details here

 Selection Process

-The candidates will be selected on the basis online examination and interview.
+The candidates will be selected on the basis of online examination and interview.

 For more details, candidates are advised to visit the official website here.